johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2021-10-18-docusaurus-meta-tags-and-google-discover.md

 ## Google Discover

 I'm an Android user.
-Google will present articles to me in various places on my phone.
+Google Discover will present articles to me in various places on my phone.
 [According to the docs](https://developers.google.com/search/docs/advanced/mobile/google-discover):

 > With Discover, you can get updates for your interests, like your favorite sports team or news site, without searching for them.
 You can choose the types of updates you want to see in Discover in the Google app or when you’re browsing the web on your phone.

-To be completely honest, much of the content in Google Discover isn't interesting to me.
-But some is.
 It turns out that my own content is showing up in Discover.
-I (ahem) discovered this by looking at the Google search console and noticing a discover tab:
+I (ahem) discovered this by looking at the Google search console and noticing a "Discover" tab:

 ![screenshot of the Google search console featuring a "discover" image](../static/blog/2021-10-18-docusaurus-meta-tags-and-google-discover/screenshot-of-discover-in-search-console.png)